 I slap his naked butt.
 “There’s still a bit left there.”

 We say goodbye to Camp #1 and walk out to the highway, toward the Sawgrass Campground.
 Vic isn’t back from work, so I sit on his trailer’s doorstep.
-Tom goes to find the young residents he has made friends with.
+Tom goes to find the younger residents he has made friends with.
 When Vic returns, he smiles and makes me feel welcome.
 I had turned down sleeping with him and worry he might not be happy to see me.
 The good thing about hippies is they don’t get too excited about anything.
 The bad thing about hippies is that never get too excited about anything.

 “Far out, man.
 Returned from Alligator Alley.
 Where’s yer brother?”